 This is a variation of think-pair-share that encourages students to problem-solve.
 You begin by posing a problem to the class.
 Next, have students individually identify a potential solution and then pair them up and have them decide on a joint solution or response.
 For complicated problems you can combine groups together to share their solutions before the groups then present to the class.

 When you give your students papers or chapters to read for class discussions have them annotate in real-time during class using the social e-reader Perusall.
 This tool allows students to collectively annotate readings in threads, respond to each other’s comments, and interact.
 In class, organize students into small groups to work on the readings and annotations.
 Consider giving each group a different part of the reading or a different question to explore.
 Have students share responses during class and project the annotations on the whiteboard for the entire class to comment on.
 Perusall is now integrated into iCollege.
 For instructor directions go here.
 For student directions to share with your class go here.

 Have your students take a real or practice quiz and not only answer the questions but explain why the wrong answers are wrong.
 Engage students in discussion of the answers.
 Learning about what is wrong and why speeds learning of the correct information.
 A variation of this is to have your students generate quiz/exam questions including the key.
 The key should include clear explanations of the correct and incorrect answers.

 Bring the writing work that usually occurs outside of class time into your in-person sessions.
 Scaffold large projects into smaller units and have students work on the different sections during class.
 Students can share, get feedback, and see they are making progress toward course assignments.
-For example, if you are having students write a paper have them develop an outline or annotated bibliography during the in-person blended class session and the use TurnItIn PeerMark for peer review and feedback.
+For example, if you are having students write a paper have them develop an outline or annotated bibliography during the F2F class session and use TurnItIn PeerMark for peer review and feedback.